 Can a policyholder establish electronic, automatic payments and then decide to mail in payments to TFPA?

-Policyholders can establish e-Payments for all payment plans.
+Policyholders can establish e-payments for all payment plans.
 For the 2-pay or the 4-pay options, they can choose to cancel their automatic payments and mail in payments to TFPA.

-How will billing work on Agent Gateway?
+How does billing work on Agent Gateway?

 In Agent Gateway, an agent selects how the premium is being paid (policyholder, mortgagee) and available installment plans.

-Payments can be paid to TFPA in the following ways: Policyholders may set up e-Payments and payment plans, a mortgage company may mail a check from the escrow account, and a check can be mailed to TFPA with the payment coupon attached to the offer.
+Payments can be paid to TFPA in the following ways: Policyholders may set up e-payments and payment plans, a mortgage company may mail a check from the escrow account, and a check can be mailed to TFPA with the payment coupon attached to the offer.